 - It is to facilitate people to survive from pandemics, natural calamities, and misadventure

-- Red Cross responds to the needs of communities affected by the COVID-19 pandemic
+- The Red Cross responds to the needs of communities regardless of their age and religion.

 - An opportunity to show collective gratitude to 13 million volunteers for dedication